lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     [2020-11-12 12:49:38] Congratulations!
 It looks like the Lightly container is running!

 Head on to :ref:`rst-docker-first-steps`  to see how to sample your dataset!

+.. note:: To update the Lightly Docker to the latest version you can can do
+          a **docker pull ...** followed by a new **docker tag ...** as described above.